cubin4ik/web_invitation/README.md

-# web_invitation
+Wedding Invitation
+Please visit suarez.ru to view this website live on a server.
-Wedding invitation using vanilla JavaScript, HTML5, CSS3
+This page was built using vanilla JavaScript, HTML5, CSS3.